YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 This example declares journaling active with BEFORE_IMAGES for the regions areg and breg of the current Global Directory.

 .. parsed-literal::
-   $ mupip set -file -nojournal mumps.dat
+   $ mupip set -file -nojournal ydb.dat

-This example disables journaling on the database file mumps.dat.
+This example disables journaling on the database file ydb.dat.

 Example: